Masternode Setup With A Script

 The message *Masternode successfully started* should appear.

-You can also use the following command to check the status: ./twins-cli masternode status
+You can also use the following command to check the status: \

 **Now you can also double-check the masternode status in the TWINS explorer.**